joeynmt/joeynmt/README.md

 This mode will generate translations for validation and test set (as specified in the configuration) in `model_dir/out.[dev|test]`.
 ```
-$ python -m joeynmt test configs/transformer_small.yaml --ckpt model_dir/avg.ckpt
+$ python -m joeynmt test configs/transformer_small.yaml
 ```
-If `--ckpt` is not specified above, the checkpoint path in `load_model` of the config file or the best model in `model_dir` will be used to generate translations.
+You can specify the ckpt path explicitly in the config file.
+If `load_model` is not given in the config, the best model in `model_dir` will be used to generate translations.

 You can specify i.e. [sacrebleu](https://github.com/mjpost/sacrebleu) options in the `test` section of the config file.